mrijken/toml-cli/README.md

 `toml set --toml-path pyproject.toml tool.poetry.version 0.2.0`
 `toml set --toml-path pyproject.toml tool.poetry.authors[0] "Marc Rijken <marc@rijken.org>"`

+When the index exists, the item is changed.
+Otherwise, the item will be added to the list.

 ## Add a section

 `toml add_section --toml-path pyproject.toml tool.poetry.new_section`